anmolsahoo25/ocaml-scylla/README.md

 Scylla/Cassandra driver written in pure OCaml

+# WORK-IN-PROGRESS
+This driver is not complete, stable and completely tested.
+Will be posting updates as I feel it uses a reachable state.

 ## Quickstart
 Assuming a table `keyspace1.table` with schema `(id text, person text)` exists with the only value `(id1, person1)` then -